jimjkelly/printen/README.rst

 Printen
 =======

-Printen is the a simple, flexible module for integrating Elasticsearch into Python projects - especially projects utilizing Peewee or Django models.
+Printen is a simple, flexible module for integrating Elasticsearch into Python projects - especially projects utilizing Peewee or Django models.